-Pending Acquisition
+Termination of Pending Acquisition

-On December 20, 2019, we announced that the Company has entered into a definitive agreement (the "Agreement") to acquire Cheaha Financial Group, Inc. ("Cheaha"), headquartered in Oxford, Alabama, and its wholly-owned subsidiary, Cheaha Bank.
+On December 20, 2019, we announced that the Company had entered into a definitive agreement (the "Agreement") to acquire Cheaha Financial Group, Inc. ("Cheaha"), headquartered in Oxford, Alabama, and its wholly-owned subsidiary, Cheaha Bank.
 According to the terms of the Agreement, we agreed to pay \$80.00 in cash consideration for each share of Cheaha common stock, for an aggregate value of approximately \$41.1 million.
-At March 31, 2020, Cheaha Bank had approximately \$210.9 million in assets, including \$120.3 million in net loans, and \$183.6 million in deposits.
-Cheaha Bank offers a full range of banking products and services to individuals and small businesses from four branch locations in Calhoun County, Alabama.
-The Agreement has been unanimously approved by both the Boards of Directors of Cheaha and Investar.
-The transaction has also been approved by Cheaha's shareholders.
-However, due to the recent developments related to the COVID-19 pandemic, the timing of the closing of the transaction, which was originally scheduled to occur in the second quarter of 2020, has been delayed and is unknown at this time.
-The acquisition is subject to customary conditions, including regulatory approvals which are still pending as of the date of this report.
+However, after the close of business on June 30, 2020, the Company provided notice of termination of the Agreement to Cheaha because the transactions contemplated by the Agreement were not consummated by the close of business on June 30, 2020.
+Concurrently with the notice of termination, the related ancillary agreements, including without limitation the Agreement and Plan of Bank Merger, dated as of December 19, 2019, by and between the Bank and Cheaha Bank, were also terminated in accordance with their terms.